johnmlilly/johnsblog/src/blog/how-i-built-this-blog.md

 *   **Incorporate a blog** to share insights, best practices, and my own reflections as a developer.

 I knew that I didn’t want to go the WordPress or Squarespace route.
-They’re great tools and I've used them for several side [projects](/projects) over the years, but I wanted something that gave me more control over the code, performance, and overall experience — both for visitors and for myself.
+They’re great tools and I've used them for several side [projects](/projects) over the years, but I wanted something that gave me more control over the code, performance, and overall experience, both for visitors and for myself.

 ## Research and Choosing a Tech Stack